nandansn/python-100days/content/day-9-dictionary-nesting-auction.md

 ## Dictionary

 - is a map, with key vakue pair
-- key allows unique values
+- key allows only unique value
+- value can be string, number, list, object, name of the variable or function name
+- we can use the dict as function factory map, this will help to do dynamic function calling

 ## Nesting